There are two main options to get from Bucharest to Sofia without a car.

 Also, make sure you change some money into Bulgarian levs before you leave Bucharest.
 We forgot and were unable to buy any snacks, food, or drinks once we crossed the border (which is only 1.5 hours into the trip).
 Luckily, they at least let us use Romanian money to pay for the toilets.

-Once you arrive in the Sofia Central Bus Station, you can walk about 20 minutes to the center or take a taxi for around 4 levs (Uber was banned in Sofia, but you can download the TaxiMe app to make sure you don’t get ripped off).
+Once you arrive in the Sofia Central Bus Station, you can walk about 20 minutes to the center or take a taxi for around 4 lev / 2.50 usd (Uber was banned in Sofia, but you should download the TaxiMe app to make sure you don’t get ripped off).

 Honestly, I thought the ride from Bucharest to Sofia would be way worse than it was.

-The minibus was comfortable and didn’t feel too crowded, and the views were really nice in the last two hours leading in to Sofia.
-Just make sure you have some Bulgarian money and download a few new episodes on your Netflix app, and you’ll be good to go!
+The minibus was comfortable and uncrowded, and the views were nice in the last two hours leading in to Sofia.
+Use this guide, download a few new episodes on your Netflix app, and you’ll be good to go!